Tag Archives: Hong Kong horror film

 This film is a great deal of fun!

-Just to illustrate this, let’s look at what happens in a nicely-mounted confrontation between Chun and his ghosts versus the bad priest, who uses a magical cape and two long-tongued spirits in pointy hats to fight back.
-Chun stands his ground, retaliates by using his glowing magic book, turning the black magician’s spirits into puddles.
-But the movie’s weird factor is now suddenly turned up a notch as the priest piles on the pressure… by summoning Count Dracula!
+Just to illustrate this, let’s look at what happens in a nicely-mounted confrontation between Chun and his ghosts versus the bad priest: the magician uses a magical cape and two long-tongued spirits in pointy hats to fight Chun’s ghosts, but Chun stands his ground and retaliates, using his glowing magic book to turn the black magician’s spirits into puddles… but the movie’s weird factor is suddenly turned up a notch as the priest piles on the pressure… by summoning Count Dracula!
 Wonderful stuff!

 Zapped by the magic book!